You-Gao/Blog/_games/2024-07-13-a-short-hike.md

     - A: Growth and Mastery
 <br/><br/>

-- **Mountain (Goal):** The game's main objective is to reach the peak of a tall mountain, initially inaccessible to the player.
+- **Mountain Top:** The game's main objective is to reach the peak of a tall mountain, initially inaccessible to the player.
 Collecting golden feathers grants more freedom of movement, enabling further exploration.
 The goal of getting the top sets a clear, but ephemeral measurement for the player's progress.
     - M: Mountain
     - D: Progression Marker
     - A: Growth and Mastery